LinkedEarth/PaleoBooks/doc/contributor_guide.rst

 Structure your content into one or more sections, each addressing specific themes or topics.
 Each section contains one or more notebooks (chapters) that delve into the details of the respective theme.
 How you organize your book is up to you.
-We have found Lifehacks and Science Bits to be useful sections, as our chapters have generally fallen under one of those two categories, but that is not the only way, and the best way is whatever way is most intuitive given your content.
+We have found Lifehacks and Science Bits to be useful themes, as many of our chapters have fallen under one of those two categories, but that is by no means the only way.
+For example, the sections of a publication might be another sensible approach.

 *Lifehacks*
-    Careful breakdowns of technically tricky, unintuitive or cumbersome tasks, e.g., data visualization tips or explanations about how to interact with a data product
+    Careful breakdowns of technically tricky, unintuitive or cumbersome tasks, e.g., data visualization tips or explanations about how to interact with a data product.

 *Science Bits*
-    Step by step discussion of analysis or exploratory workflow, for example
+    Step by step discussion of analysis or exploratory workflow.
+These notebooks should focus more on scientific insights derived from analyses than on technical implementation.

 *Paper*
-    Notebooks describing the research behind a published work
+    Notebooks describing the research behind a published work.
+These might be organized by the sections of the publication, or by the included figures.

 .. note::
-    Every notebook must have a level 1 header.
-If it has more than one, the first one will be taken as the title of the chapter *within your JupyterBook* (you can customize this as far as the library is concerned, but you may find this to be a useful tip as far as your book goes.)
+    Every notebook must have a level 1 header (one #).
+This header will be used in your JupyterBook table of contents.
+If your book has multiple level 1 headers, the first one will be used in your JupyterBook table of contents.
+You will have the opportunity to assign different names for the purpose of the gallery.

 Landing Page:
 *****************